rur/treetop/README.markdown

 HTML web applications share a lot of structure between endpoints.
 The Go [html/template](https://golang.org/pkg/html/template/) library has support for nested templates<sup>1</sup>.
 This is a powerful tool that web applications can use to reduce boilerplate.
-The Treetop library allows a handlers to be paired with nested templates so that HTTP endpoints can be constructed for different page configurations.
+The Treetop library matches a handler with each nested template so that HTTP endpoints can be constructed for different page configurations.

 #### Template Hierarchy